Azure AD Password Protection operational procedures

 Follow the guidance in the article Configuring the custom banned password list for steps to customize the banned password list for your organization.

-- Log in to the Azure portal and browse to Azure Active Directory, Authentication methods, then Password protection (Preview).
+- Sign in to the Azure portal and browse to Azure Active Directory, Authentication methods, then Password Protection.

 - As mentioned in the Deployment guide, it is recommended to initially set the Mode to Audit

 - After you are comfortable with the feature, you can switch the Mode to Enforced

 - Click Save

 Audit mode is intended as a way to run the software in a “what if” mode.
 Each DC agent service evaluates an incoming password according to the currently active policy.
 If the current policy is configured to be in Audit mode, “bad” passwords result in event log messages but are accepted.
 This is the only difference between Audit and Enforce mode; all other operations run the same.

 Microsoft recommends that initial deployment and testing always start out in Audit mode.
 Events in the event log should then be monitored to try to anticipate whether any existing operational processes would be disturbed once Enforce mode is enabled.

 Enforce mode is intended as the final configuration.
 As in Audit mode above, each DC agent service evaluates incoming passwords according to the currently active policy.
 If Enforce mode is enabled though, a password that is considered unsecure according to the policy is rejected.